geo-ant/blog/_posts/2023-12-30-variable-projection-part-2-multiple-right-hand-sides.md

 The matrix equations $$\eqref{rho-varpro},\eqref{rw-varpro}$$ are generalizations of the vector identities $$\eqref{def-rwls}, \eqref{def-rw}$$.
-But there's a problem here, that prevents us from just plugging these results into off-the-shelf nonlinear least squares minimizers like we did last time.
+But there's a problem that prevents us from just plugging these results into off-the-shelf nonlinear least squares minimizers, as we did in the previous article.
 The problem is, that those implementations usually require us to give the residual as one single vector.
-Additionally, we typically need to specify the Jacobian matrix of the residual vector.
+Additionally, we typically need to specify the Jacobian matrix of that residual vector.

 Luckily, all is not lost and we are not forced to resort to inefficient approaches[^naive-approach] to shoehorn our nice matrix equations into vector format.